aaaaaa123456789/gb-debug-information/debuginfo.md

 The reference field contains the starting address for the range mapped by the block: the upper 16 bits determine the bank and the lower 16 bits determine the address within the bank.
 All addresses mapped by the block MUST belong to the same bank.
-If the mapped region of memory is unbanked, the upper 16 bits of the reference field MUST be set to zero and all addresses mapped by the block MUST be in unbanked regions of memory.
+If the mapped region of memory is unbanked, the upper 16 bits of the reference field SHOULD be set to zero and all addresses mapped by the block MUST be in the same unbanked region of memory.
 (The final address of the range can be determined by inspecting the block.)
 The address determined by the reference field MUST NOT fall within the range mapped by any other address-to-line mapping block; this condition is sufficient to prevent overlaps, since, if two ranges overlap, at least one of their